Nibunan: Critical reception

 The film received primarily mixed reviews from critics.
 For Nibunan, a critic from The Times of India wrote, "watch it for the suspense-filled plot which has decent family moments, the surprise killer and the way the team uncovers the mystery through mind games", while rating the film with three and a half stars.
 India Today called the film a "convincing whodunnit", while The Hindu's reviewer called it a "killer premise".
 Meanwhile, for Vismaya, a reviewer from the Deccan Herald concluded that the film was "an edgy crime thriller" with a "nifty narrative", while the Times of India wrote it is "an interesting watch for those who like their films to have them at the edge of their seats".
 Likewise, The New Indian Express's critic wrote it was a "smart thriller" that "manages to extract thrills and nuggets of applause from a display of the vagaries of human psyche".
 In contrast, The Hindustan Times wrote the film gets "predictable and tedious beyond a point".
 Baradwaj Rangan of Film Companion wrote "The director, Arun Vaidyanathan, nails a vibe that lies midway between the fantasy universe of our masala films and the grungy netherworlds of Hollywood’s serial-killer thrillers..."

+Controversy

+In October 2018, as part of the #MeToo movement, actress Shruthi Hariharan accused Arjun of misconduct, on the set of the film, where she portrayed his wife.
+In response, Arjun Sarja denied her allegations and filed a Rs 5 crore defamation suit against her.

+After Arjun's defamation case was filed, Sruthi filed a sexual harassment case with the police with a new set of stories.
+The Bangalore Police immediately investigated this case and they submitted their report also.
+In their report, they said there was "no evidence" in favour of her.
+In this investigation, all crew members of this film said there was no such incident that happened on the sets and director Arun Vaidyanathan who was named as the eye-witness in the case, said Arjun Sarja is a nice person.
+The romantic scene script was already finalized before the shooting.
+According to the director, Arjun Sarja had asked the filmmaker to reduce the romantic scenes in the movie.
+He had also said that Arjun Sarja and Sruthi Hariharan were good friends and he never noticed Arjun Sarja misbehaving with Sruthi on the sets.
+It was eventually proved to be a false case.

+A few months after the MeToo fallout, Sruthi told The News Minute that while she used to get plenty of offers before, she hardly gets any now.